marcsaleiko/navigatie/README.md

 });
 ```

 You may also use `Navigatie.active();` to receive whether the module found at least a trigger or subnavTrigger.
-It indicates whether the app is somehow actice and may respond to interaction.
+It indicates whether the app is somehow active and may respond to interaction.